 Ginkgo biloba is one of the oldest herbs used by ancient Chinese for alleviating sicknesses.
-For centuries, Ginkgo has proved its effectiveness in such ailments like menopausal symptoms.
-Today, Gingko products are widely used even at farthest regions of Europe and America.
+For centuries, Ginkgo has proved its effectiveness in such ailments as menopausal symptoms.
+Today, Gingko products are widely used even in the farthest regions of Europe and America.

 What is Ginkgo Biloba?

 Gingko biloba is one of the oldest living trees in the world, which existed for approximately 200 million years.
-Its fruits and leaves have been used for medicinal purposes, and is a great stimulant.
-It originated from China that was formerly called as “ginky”.
-It was introduced to Europe by Engelbert Kaempfer whose writing has been misread to gingko, falsely assuming the y to o.
+Its fruits and leaves have been used for medicinal purposes and are a great stimulant.
+It originated from China that was formerly called “ginky”.
+It was introduced to Europe by Engelbert Kaempfer whose writing has been misread to ginkgo, falsely assuming the y to o.

 Ginkgo biloba trees can live up to 1000 years.
 It grows best in places with moderate climates that have sandy, well-drained soil.
 The tree is resistant to pests, pollution, and disease.

 Ginkgo contains components of flavonoids and terpenoids, which are powerful antioxidants.
-These antioxidants reduce the free radicals in the body that results to better circulation.
+These antioxidants reduce the free radicals in the body that results in better circulation.

 Ginkgo biloba for Menopause